wombleton/gitlaw-nz/acts/C/Cancer Registry Act 1993.md

 ##### 8 Offences

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $500 who---

     *   (a) fails, without reasonable excuse, to comply with the requirements of [section 5][6] or [section 6(2)][7]; or

     *   (b) knowingly supplies information that is false or misleading in purported compliance with [section 5][6] or [section 6(2)][7].

+    Section 8: amended, on 1 July 2013, by [section 413][13] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Regulations